zer0cache/matic-docs/docs/maintain/polygon-basics/liquid-delegation.md

 slug: liquid-delegation
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-In a traditional Proof of Stake Mechanism, the blockchain keeps track of a set of validators, And anyone can join this rank or right to validate transactions by sending a special type of transaction which stake their coins(in Ethereum's case, ether) and locks up into a deposit.
+In a traditional Proof of Stake mechanism, the blockchain keeps track of a set of validators, And anyone can join this rank or right to validate transactions by sending a special type of transaction which stake their coins(in Ethereum's case, ether) and locks up into a deposit.
 The process of creating and agreeing to new blocks is then done through a consensus algorithm by all current validators.

 They lock up part of their stake for a certain amount of time (like a security deposit), and in return they get a chance proportional to that stake to select the next block